 History of UI term:

-UI term invented from the concepts of interaction design and visual design.
-The user interface evolved with the introduction of the command-line interface.
-It first appeared in 1950-1969 when “teleprinter” (TTY) machines introduced.
+UI term took up from the concepts of interaction design and visual design.
+The user interface introduced from the introduction of the command-line interface.
+The first appearance was between 1950-1969 when “teleprinter” (TTY) machines introduced.
 Later on, the mechanical “teleprinter” was replaced by a “glass TTY”.
 Where the user was able to move “mouse” over the screen and could be done some clickable tasks.
 This was the first system where were command-line interface used.

 When computer users feel trouble using CLI, at that time computer scientists introduced a graphical user interface system.
 The first GUI was developed by researchers at Xerox Palo Research Center (parc) in the 1970s and was the start of a succession of GUI’s which has led us to where we are today.
 During the 1980s-1990s Apple and Microsoft on PCs set the command-line interface (CLI) as the primary user interface and It replaced by the Graphical User Interface.
 Now command-line interface available as alternative user interfaces in these systems.